The CHBP has become a victim of its own success, from a C&I standpoint.

 The Federal Government has confirmed that:

-The government has confirmed that future rebate settings will be weighted toward smaller battery systems, with reduced effective support for larger batteries, including commercial-scale systems.
+Crucially for businesses, the government has confirmed that future rebate settings will be weighted toward smaller battery systems, with reduced effective support for larger batteries, including commercial-scale systems.

 The confirmed changes do not involve an abrupt end to the scheme.
 Instead, the program is transitioning to managed settings.